Prompt #1

 Explanation:

-The key to this prompt is research, as the goal is to demonstrate specific knowledge of the University of Michigan’s academics.
+The key to this prompt is research, as the goal is to demonstrate specific knowledge of the University of Michigan’s distinct academic and curricular offerings.
 The admissions committee is not looking for interest in any academic area in particular, but rather a genuine expression of your interest in a field and how the University’s resources can support that interest.
 Start by demonstrating a clear understanding of the specific undergraduate College or School you are applying to, then discuss how it aligns with your academic and career interests.

 Highlight the specific aspects of the program that attract you.
 This could include the curriculum structure, interdisciplinary opportunities, hands-on learning experiences, study abroad programs, or the reputation of certain professors.
 Be specific and mention elements that genuinely resonate with you—you should not be able to repurpose this essay for any other school on your list.
 Finally, discuss how attending this specific College or School will help you achieve your long-term goals.
 Whether it’s a particular career path, further studies, or a desire to contribute to a field, show that you have a vision for your future and that Michigan is a crucial step towards achieving it.